 - All applications for admission must be accompanied by a copy of the applicant Club’s constitution and the names of its committee, managers/coaches.

-- The Management Committee welcomes applications for admission to the League but reserves the right to refuse the admission of any Club or to make admission conditional upon the achievement and/or adherence to specified conditions.
+- The Executive Committee welcomes applications for admission to the League but reserves the right to refuse the admission of any Club or to make admission conditional upon the achievement and/or adherence to specified conditions.
 Any Club dissatisfied with the outcome of an application for admission may appeal to the NWCFA within 7 days of having been notified of the outcome of the relevant application.

 - The home pitch/ground of all participating teams must be within the League Boundary save that this rule does not apply to teams admitted to the League from outside the League Boundary at the discretion of the NWCFA and the League (for example where there is no competition at the relevant age group in an adjoining league).

-- All Member Clubs are to adhere to the FAW Codes of Conduct (Appendix 1).
+- All Member Clubs are to adhere to the NWCFA Codes of Conduct (Appendix 1).
 Mangers/Coaches, Players and Parents are to sign and return copies to the relevant Club Secretary.
-Member Clubs may have their own Codes of Conduct but they must not conflict with the FAW Codes of Conduct and nor must they be any less stringent.
+Member Clubs may have their own Codes of Conduct but they must not conflict with the NWCFA Codes of Conduct and nor must they be any less stringent.
 The Codes of Conduct referred to must be available for inspection by the League.

 - All Member Clubs are to have due regard to the guidance on use of social media such as Facebook and Twitter that is set out in the FAW publication entitled “Off the Pitch” (Appendix 2).

 - The safeguarding and protection of children and young people in football is of a paramount importance.
-All Member Clubs must have a Safeguarding Officer and will adhere to all relevant FAW and/or NWCFA mandatory rules in relation to safeguarding.
+All Member Clubs must have a Safeguarding Officer and will adhere to all relevant NWCFA mandatory rules in relation to safeguarding.

 - Player Regulations

 - The age groups recognised by the League will be as follows:-